 Putting yourself out there is part of running a creative small business.
 You need to be willing to be vulnerable as an artist and decisive as a boss.
 Julie Abcede, a beauty and lifestyle YouTuber, struggled with feeling like a failure as she worked her way through her first videos.

 “When starting your business, getting over the fear of failing and gaining confidence in yourself is so important.
-You have to train your state of mind from being someone else’s employee taking their orders to being your own boss making your own decisions,” she wrote.
+You have to train your state of mind from being someone else’s employee taking their orders to be your own boss making your own decisions,” she wrote.

 “Being self-motivated keeps you from giving up and understanding your ‘why’ can help with that too.”

-It’s important to remember that not every project, marketing idea, service offering or exciting brainwave will succeed.
+It’s important to remember that not every project, marketing idea, service offering, or exciting brainwave will succeed.
 But the ones that tank are often the ones that offer the most insight into how you can do better next time.
 As Abcede notes, staying confident and motivated to persevere can counteract most major flops.

 If you’re intrigued by the perspectives of these three women, you may want to check out the accounts and adventures of the other creative entrepreneurs of Branding Quickies.
 It’s a fascinating look at how others approach the work they do.